 “Villains has felt like an establishing moment for us – something we can point to and say ‘this is who we are as filmmakers’ without any caveat.”

 Read the pair’s interview below and learn about their motivation to tell this story, what they want viewers to takeaway, and more.
-Plus, get advice for first-time filmmakers and those submitting to the festival – the Official Deadline for film submissions is September 19.
+Plus, get advice for first-time filmmakers and those submitting to the festival – the Late Deadline for film submissions is October 17.

 Villains opens in theaters on September 20, watch the trailer here.